 Come and savor the many tastes of Lowell’s ethnic cuisines.
 The tempting aromas of Greek, Polish, Asian, Latin, Burmese and so many other foods, promise a culinary and cultural experience.
 Non-profit ethnic organizations, mostly local, come together to prepare and sell the foods of their heritage.
 Their proceeds benefit numerous worthy projects and programs.
 As you enjoy these delicious foods, know you are supporting “green” concerns (paper plates and bio-degradable utensils only) and good causes.

-What makes the ethnic food booths even more sought after during the Lowell Folk Festival, besides the taste, is the nonprofit ethnic organizations and the small army of volunteers who make these booths possible and the history and traditions they are passing on generation to generation.
+What makes the ethnic food booths so popular during the Lowell Folk Festival, besides the tastes, is the nonprofit ethnic organizations and the small army of volunteers who make these booths possible and the history and traditions they are passing on generation to generation.
 A brief history of some local ethnic groups who you can visit at this year’s Lowell Folk Festival are below:

 The Lowell Polish Cultural Committee is a veteran of folk festivals, having been in a local folk festival every year from the first 1974 Regatta Festival Committee event , a forerunner of today’s Lowell Folk Festival, to this year’s anniversary festival.
 Known for its legendary pierogi line at JFK Plaza, the group also does a brisk business selling Polish kielbasa sandwiches and cabbage soup.
 Jane Duffley, who pressed her “babcia”, her grandmother, into making pierogi way back when, is the pierogi coordinator for this year.
 Typically, anywhere from 5000-6000 pierogi are sold each year.
 Carol Matyka, ethnic chair of the LPCC, emphasizes the committee is proud to have participated so many years and “that it’s fun to watch people enjoy Polish food- followed by dancing to a Polka band.”